rmassch/healthbox-hacs/README.md

 1. Launch HACS
 1. Navigate to the Integrations section
 1. "+ Explore & Add Repositories" button in the bottom-right
-1. Search for "Healthbox 3"
+1. Search for "Renson Healthbox"
 1. Select "Install this repository"
 1. Restart Home Assistant